Kannan-Marimuthu/ReplatformingWorkshop/README.md

 - In this workshop you will first deploy Movie Fun to PCF using the [TomEE buildpack](https://github.com/cloudfoundry-community/tomee-buildpack).
 - We will then replatform Movie Fun by wrapping it in a [Spring Boot](https://projects.spring.io/spring-boot/) container.
 - By the end of the lab we will have a cloud-ready, working application deployed to Cloud Foundry.
-- The diagram shown below depics the typical possible paths to running Apps on PCF.
+- The diagram shown below depics the typical paths to running Apps on PCF.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/ReplatformNModernize.jpg)